FlavourSys/user-manual/installation/client.rst

 .. note::
-  It is important that you use the same drive letters for the network shares on all edits, as your editing projects will only be able to find referenced media files if the the filesystem paths stay consistent.
+  It is important that you use the same drive letters for the network shares on all edits, as your editing projects will only be able to find referenced media files if the the filesystem paths stay consistent. ``M:`` and ``P:`` for media resp. project share have proven to be a very intuitive configuration.

 ==================
 Edit Configuration
 ==================

+After the mounts have been created, you need to inform the Mint client about the new local setup.
+In a NAS-based environment, you only need to select which of your newly-created network drives is the project drive, and which network drives are the media drives.
+Please make sure to not forget any of them, as the Mint client will refuse to work if it does not have access to all shares.

 .. _fig-edit-configuration-windows:
 .. figure:: images/edit_configuration.png